 Surprise: I was concerned that it would take a while for the kids to warm up to me as a new volunteer.
 But to my surprise, from the day I arrived, they were totally welcoming.

 Frustration: Finding out when I got here that I had to pay for essentially all taxi travel regardless of who was riding with me was frustrating, but the rides are ridiculously cheap so it wasn’t a big deal.
-Program costs are kept to a minimum so small, added expenses like this are to be expected in a developing country.
+Program costs are kept to a minimum, so small expenses like this are to be expected in a developing country.